unfinite/Zeam/README.md

-UniversalEngine
+Say hello to Zeam.
 ===============

-Universal is a concept PHP engine made to be extensible, ultra-fast, and awesome.
+Zeam is a concept PHP engine made to be extensible, ultra-fast, and awesome.
 Building apps with PHP just got faster, and easier.
 It also gets ultra-fast support, and updates.
 Licensed with the MIT license.

 Currently it's on a concept stage, but there's more coming, including modular components and possibly a controller->view architecture.